ruiffpereira/ruiffpereira/README.md

-## Hi there, i'm Rui Fernandes 👋
+# Hi there, i'm Rui Fernandes 👋

 I'm a passionate Front-End Developer who loves crafting beautiful, responsive, and user-friendly web interfaces.
 My journey in front-end development started with a curiosity for how websites are built, and it quickly turned into a full-fledged passion.

-About Me
-I thrive on bringing designs to life and ensuring that users have the best experience possible when interacting with a website.
-I’m constantly exploring new front-end technologies and frameworks, staying up-to-date with the latest trends to enhance my skills and deliver top-notch work.

 Technologies & Tools I Love
 Languages: HTML5, CSS3, JavaScript (ES6+), TypeScript